20" Pastis Rooster Blue Bistro Table with Cast Iron Base

 The table can be used indoors or out but should not be left out overnight or indirect elements.

 BARS & RESTAURANTS: For large orders, call or email us for details.

-- Seamless brass rim.
+- Seamless chrome rim.

 - Brass rim features an antiqued patina.

 - The enamel coating seals the image.

 - Wooden underside.

 - Measures approximately 20" (51 cm) in diameter.